vsfarooqkhan/React-Redux-Firebase-App/README.md

 # React-Redux-Firebase-App
-All course files for the React, Redux &amp; Firebase App playlist on The Net Ninja YouTube channel.
+All sourse files for the React, Redux &amp; Firebase App playlist on The Net Ninja YouTube channel.